Net Charge Accretion in Magnetized Kerr Black Holes

 While investigating the properties of $n_{\mathrm{u}}$ we found, to our surprise, that for $\varepsilon>0$ there exists a special value of $b$ for which $n_{\mathrm{u}}$ vanishes on the event horizon for all $\theta$.
 To show this, we substitute $r=r_{+}$ in Eq. (\ref{eq:numeratornormalization}) which yields

 Notice that the term in the brackets is independent of $\theta$.
 Equating this expression to zero and solving for $b$ gives a single real solution in the relevant range $b>0$:

-Considering first the situation at $b=b_{h}$, in App.~\ref{app:nrposdem} we show that at $r=r_{+}$, $n_{\mathrm{u},r}>0$ for all $\theta$ (including $\theta=0$), which implies that $n_{\mathrm{u}}>0$ in a $r>r_{+}$ neighborhood of the event horizon.
+Considering first the situation at $b=b_{h}$, in App.~\ref{app:nrposdem} we show that at $r=r_{+}$, $n_{\mathrm{u},r}>0$ is satisfied for all $\theta$ (including $\theta=0$), which implies that $n_{\mathrm{u}}>0$ throughout some $r>r_{+}$ neighborhood of the event horizon.
 In other words, particles coming towards the BH with $b=b_{h}$ cannot be absorbed as their presence near the event horizon is forbidden.
 Because $n_{\mathrm{u}}$ is continuous (particularly in $b$), there must exist a neighborhood of $b=b_{h}$ throughout which the horizon is still surrounded by a forbidden region.

 This fact indicates that there must exist a globally disconnecting point at $b<b_{h}$.
 Since we already showed that there are no ``energetic rings'', this globally disconnecting point must be $b_{0}$ itself.
 Therefore, for any $\varepsilon>0$,